 Condolences may be left online for the family at www.rushfamilycareservice.com

-To send flowers to Carl "Bill" W. Lenz, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carl "Bill" W. Lenz, Jr., please visit our floral store.